Author: Jeff Wang

 *DESCENDANTS([Product].[Brand].[All], 10000, LEAVES)

-Let's break down the expression for SET 2 so that we can understand what is happening:
+Let's break down the expression to better understand its components happening:

-- DESCENDANTS([Entity].[Entity Hierarchy].[All], 100000, LEAVES) will return a set of leaf members of the Entity Hierarchy members, such as United States, Argentina, China and Australia.
+- DESCENDANTS([Entity].[Entity Hierarchy].[All], 100000, LEAVES) will return a set of leaf members of the Entity Hierarchy, such as United States, Argentina, China and Australia.

 - The * cross joins the set for Entity Hierarchy with the set for Brands.

-We can see what members are in each set by just running the form with the set expression in the NATIVE MDX->ROW definition.
+We can see what Members are in each set by just running the Form with the SET 2 expression.

 EXCEPT(